Contributed by- Dr. Snehal Singh

 Did you know that lack of sleep can cause heart problems?
 Yes, it is true, inadequate sleep can affect health drastically and even increase the risk of heart disorders.

 Those tossing and turning in the bed and frequent sleepless nights can lead to some major health disorders.
-For most us lack of proper sleep is synonymous to lethargy, irritation, anxiety or lack of energy but very few of us aware about the affect of sleep disorder on heart.
+For most us lack of proper sleep is synonymous to lethargy, irritation, anxiety or lack of energy but very few of us are aware about the affects of sleep disorder on heart.
 The simple harsh truth is that the shorter your sleep, the shorter your life is.
 It is extremely important to get the recommended 6-8 hours of daily sleep to rejuvenate and restore the energy levels of the body.

 Stop taking your sleep for granted, ignoring sleep disorders can only be foolish as sleep is vital for our healthy survival.
 Good quality sleep is not only essential for good health but also to reduce the risk of several ailments and heart problems.
 It is important to discover the mysteries behind sleep disorders and heart problems, let us read to know.